S2S Peer Supporter

 - Be willing to commit to 35 hours of training

-- Be readily available for casework, individual debriefs with the S2S Co-ordinator, group supervision with a SCS counsellor, team admin meetings and drop-in shifts (anywhere between 2-6 hours per week in total)
+- Be readily available for casework, individual debriefs with S2S staff, group supervision with a SCS counsellor, team admin meetings and drop-in shifts (anywhere between 2-6 hours per week in total)

 - Be prepared to support a fellow student through a diverse range of issues, including some significant ongoing support needs